philzook58/philzook58.github.io/_posts/2019-06-28-some-notes-on-drake-a-robotic-control-toolbox.markdown

-A force $latex f$ applied to the end effector appears linearly in the manipulator equations as $latex J^Tf$.
+A force $ f$ applied to the end effector appears linearly in the manipulator equations as $ J^Tf$.
 This will be canceled by the torques of the motors during static or quasi-static movement.
 Hence, we can can determinethe external force from the motor torques if we assume it is the only external force at play.